 - the application session context identifier in the "resUri" attribute; and

-- the application session context termination cause in the "termCause" attribute of the "TerminationCause" data type, indicating either "PDU_SESSION_TERMINATION" or "ALL_SDF_DEACTIVATION".
+- the application session context termination cause in the "termCause" attribute of the "TerminationCause" data type, indicating either "PDU_SESSION_TERMINATION", "ALL_SDF_DEACTIVATION" or "PS_TO_CS_HO".

 Upon the reception of the HTTP POST request from the PCF requesting the application session context termination, the AF shall acknowledge that request by sending an HTTP response message with the corresponding status code.